EpiMundi/delavenne-2025-polish-poultry-data-integration/README.md

     * Lab_2024-04-11A.csv
     * Prophylaxis_2024-04-10A.csv

-The main.R script is configured to read these files from this specific location.
+The main.R script is configured to read these files from this specific location and execute the analysis by sequentially rendering the three R Markdown files (.Rmd) as HTML reports into the **Analysis/** folder.

 ## How to Run the Analysis